Pips Answer for Monday, October 20, 2025

 I placed the [4,5] and [6,0] pieces near those target regions.
 The Unequal constraint was a nice little nudge to make sure I didn't repeat numbers in that column.
 Once the big numbers were locked in, the Sum 9 fell into place using the [3,3] and part of the [0,3] domino.
 Moving to the

-Nyt Pips medium answer for 2025-10-20
+NYT Pips medium answer for 2025-10-20

-Answer for 2025-10-20
+Complete answer for 2025-10-20 (Medium)

 Medium puzzle, also by Rodolfo, my eyes went straight to that Sum 0 region.
 Since you can't have negative pips, every single spot in that four-cell region had to be a zero.
 That immediately told me where the [0,0] domino and other zero-pips were.